No Content Set

 On this page

 Jollyon Robertson is an experienced Leading Junior, appearing on a regular basis in serious criminal cases, including multi-handed cases.
+He both prosecutes and defends in serious sexual cases, and has done so for many years both in the Crown Court and in the Court of Appeal.

 Background and Expertise